WojciechMatuszewski/programming-notes/aws/serverless/testing-serverless.md

 ## Introduction

 Testing.
-One of my favorite things to do actually.
+One of my favorite things to do.
 The more software I write, the more I love writing tests.
-Features are the things that put food on our tables, but the tests... the tests are the things that keep everything in check, in order.
+Features are the things that put food on our tables, but the tests are the things that keep everything in check and in order.

 Many of you are probably familiar with the notion of _unit tests_.
 These are small, **fast**, tests that check if a given _unit_, be it a function or a _Component_, works correctly.

-When it comes to serverless, we still have _unit tests_, but they play lesser role in overall testing story.
+When it comes to serverless, we still have _unit tests_, but they play a lesser role in the overall testing story.
 With us using managed services more and more, it's the _integration_ and _end to end_ tests that matter the most.
 100% of coverage on your lambda handler is almost worth nothing if it cannot get the data from _DynamoDB_ because of missing IAM permissions.

 This file contains all the knowledge I have about testing serverless apps.
-We are going to start at the most basic level, I'm talking a simple API with _API Gateway_ and _DynamoDB_, and end at _SQS_ and other batch processing services.
+We will start at the most basic level.
+I'm talking a simple API with _API Gateway_ and _DynamoDB_, and end at _SQS_ and other batch processing services.

 ## Testing simple APIS